cla-bit/PayStackEase/docs/source/acharges.rst

 .. :py:currentmodule:: paystackease.async_apis.acharges

 Wrapper for Asynchronous Paystack Charges API.
 The Charge API allows you to configure payment channel of your choice when initiating a payment.

+To access the Charges API methods, you need to call the ``charges`` instance method from ``AsyncPayStackBase``.

+Check example on :doc:`apaystack`

 ------------------------------------------------------------------------------------